nilanshutwinkle/random-notes/The Path to Predictive Analytics and Machine Learning/README.md

 * **Principal Component Analysis** (PCA) is a dimensionality reduction technique that maps data to lower dimensional space while preserving as much variance as possible while removing features contributing little variance (48)

 ## 8: Predictive Analytics in Use

+* Industrial Internet of Things (IIoT) for improving operational efficiency (51)
+* PowerStream simulates the tracking of ~20k wind turbines world wide, receiving between 1-2M inserts/second, costing $19k on AWS; the goal is to predict wind turbine health (52)
+* **SQL pushdown**: pushing down execution of query into database (e.g., using MemSQL RDD) can achieve of speeds of a few seconds for operations that may otherwise take half an hour (59)

 ## 9: Techniques for Predictive Analytics in Production